ansible/ansible/docs/docsite/rst/community/development_process.rst

 Creating a changelog fragment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A basic changelog fragment is a ``.yaml`` file placed in the ``changelogs/fragments/`` directory.
 Each file contains a yaml dict with keys like ``bugfixes`` or ``major_changes`` followed by a list of changelog entries of bugfixes or features.
-Each changelog entry is rst embedded inside of the yaml file which means that certain constructs would need to be escaped so they can be interpreted by rst and not by yaml (or escaped for both yaml and rst if that's your desire).
+Each changelog entry is rst embedded inside of the yaml file which means that certain constructs would need to be escaped so they can be interpreted by rst and not by yaml (or escaped for both yaml and rst if you prefer).
 Each PR **must** use a new fragment file rather than adding to an existing one, so we can trace the change back to the PR that introduced it.

-To create a changelog entry, create a new file with a unique name in the ``changelogs/fragments/`` directory of corresponding repository.
+To create a changelog entry, create a new file with a unique name in the ``changelogs/fragments/`` directory of the corresponding repository.
 The file name should include the PR number and a description of the change.
 It must end with the file extension ``.yaml``.
 For example: ``40696-user-backup-shadow-file.yaml``

 A single changelog fragment may contain multiple sections but most will only contain one section.
-The toplevel keys (bugfixes, major_changes, and so on) are defined in the `config file <https://github.com/ansible/ansible/blob/devel/changelogs/config.yaml>`_ for our release note tool.
+The toplevel keys (bugfixes, major_changes, and so on) are defined in the `config file <https://github.com/ansible/ansible/blob/devel/changelogs/config.yaml>`_ for our `release note tool <https://github.com/ansible-community/antsibull-changelog/blob/main/docs/changelogs.rst>`_.
 Here are the valid sections and a description of each:

+**breaking_changes**
+  Changes that break existing playbooks or roles.
+This includes any change to existing behavior that forces users to update tasks.
+Displayed in both the changelogs and the :ref:`Porting Guides <porting_guides>`.

 **major_changes**
   Major changes to Ansible itself.
 Generally does not include module or plugin changes.
+Displayed in both the changelogs and the :ref:`Porting Guides <porting_guides>`.

 **minor_changes**
   Minor changes to Ansible, modules, or plugins.
 This includes new features, new parameters added to modules, or behavior changes to existing parameters.

 **deprecated_features**
   Features that have been deprecated and are scheduled for removal in a future release.
+Displayed in both the changelogs and the :ref:`Porting Guides <porting_guides>`.

 **removed_features**
   Features that were previously deprecated and are now removed.
+Displayed in both the changelogs and the :ref:`Porting Guides <porting_guides>`.

+**security_fixes**
+  Fixes that address CVEs or resolve security concerns.
+Include links to CVE information.

 **bugfixes**
   Fixes that resolve issues.